Tyresej00/Telco-Customer-Churn-Prediction/README.md

   The most influential variables are the Contract Type, Monthly Charges and the Tenure.

   ## Business Impact
   Based on our analysis, it is evident that the business should focus on having clients sign up longer contracts.
 Clients who remain on month-to-month contracts are at a high risk of churning.
+Similarly Monthly charges are a significant cause of churn amongst these month-to-month clients.
 The business can also implement strategies to incentivize current month-to-month clients to transition to longer contracts or other tailored retention strategies.
 Retaining these month-to-month clients will directly reduce revenue leakage.

+## Business Recommendations
+- The business could offer loyalty programs, such as discount programs to reward month-to-month clients.
+This incentivizes their loyalty, reducing churn.
+- The business could review the monthly charge structure.
+Possibly by charging a higher signup fee and a higher cancellation fee they can offset the need for high monthly fees and reduce client churn due to high monthly fees.